Trump's Third-Rate Legal Team Reportedly Had Him Screaming At The TV

-Category: World Politics Hits: 1The Big Cheeto was very unhappy with his impeachment lawyer Bruce Castor's opening argument, two people familiar with his reaction told CNN: Castor, who is representing Trump alongside attorney David Schoen, delivered a meandering argument during the first day of the Senate impeachment trial, including praise for the House impeachment managers for a presentation that he said was "well done."
+Category: World Politics Hits: 4The Big Cheeto was very unhappy with his impeachment lawyer Bruce Castor's opening argument, two people familiar with his reaction told CNN: Castor, who is representing Trump alongside attorney David Schoen, delivered a meandering argument during the first day of the Senate impeachment trial, including praise for the House impeachment managers for a presentation that he said was "well done."
 Trump was almost screaming as Castor struggled to get at the heart of his defense team's argument, which is supposed to be over the constitutionality of holding a trial for a president no longer in office.
 Given that the legal team was assembled a little over a week ago, it went as expected, one of the sources told CNN.
 Meanwhile, CNN's Jim Acosta reported last night that Trump's legal team highlights a bigger problem: "In the words of this adviser of the former president, Trump could be in real jeopardy if he ever ends up in a criminal court proceeding," said Acosta.
 "According to this adviser, and this adviser said, quote, 'Trump is F'd if anyone ever charges him.
 No one wants to work with him.'
 That's how the adviser described this situation that we saw unfold at the Capitol with the former president's impeachment team offering their presentations."

 Read more https://crooksandliars.com/2021/02/trumps-third-rate-legal-team-reportedly